ReshiAdavan/350_OS/README.md

 My lightweight ARM-based Operating System [ECE350]

 Please contact me if you want learn more about the OS and/or want to see the code.
-[Redacted for confidentiality and compliance with P71]
+(Redacted for confidentiality and compliance with P-71)

 ### Topics